Best Types of Hardwood Flooring for Families

 If you want hardwood flooring in your home but also want to be mindful of your spending, some species will offer a valuable combination of durability and affordability.
 Oak not only offers tremendous durability but is less expensive than many hardwood options.
 Hickory will also serve your home admirably while presenting a more budget-friendly price point.
 Typically, domestic hardwoods will be easier on your home budget than exotic hardwoods.

 Once you have the hardwood floors that you love, adding area rugs will make all the difference in supporting an active family that will produce spills, wear-and-tear, and general mess-making.
-You can search our ’ for the size, shape, visual, and rug construction that will fit your home needs.
-Then, visit the Hamernick's Interior Solutions showroom in New Hope, MN for all of the outstanding products and helpful information we have to offer!
+You can search our online store for the size, shape, visual, and rug construction that will fit your home needs.
+Then, visit a Hamernick’s showroom near you for all of the outstanding products and helpful information we have to offer!